-The Journal of Women’s Health, Issues & Care (JWHIC) promotes rigorous research that makes a significant contribution in advancing knowledge on the prevention, diagnosis and management of issues related to women in global context.
-Journal of Women’s health includes a wide range of fields in its discipline like Obstetrics/Gynecology, Sex-Based Biology, Women: Postmenopausal Health, Women: Mental Health, Pregnancy and Reproductive Health, Gynecology Oncology, Child Birth, Autoimmune Disorders, Psychological Disorders, Internal Medicine & Endocrinology.
+The Journal of Women’s Health, Issues & Care (JWHIC) promotes latest research that makes a significant contribution in advancing knowledge on the prevention, diagnosis and management of issues related to women in global context.
+Journal of Women’s health includes a wide range of fields in its discipline like Obstetrics/Gynecology, Sex-Based Biology, Women: Postmenopausal Health, Women: Mental Health, Pregnancy and Reproductive Health, Gynecology Oncology, Child Birth, Autoimmune Disorders, Psychological Disorders, Women Care, Internal Medicine & Women Issues, Endocrinology.

 Scope and Relevance:

 The journal uses Editorial Manager System for a qualitative and prompt review process.
 Editorial Manager is an online manuscript submission, review and tracking system.
 Review processing is performed by the editorial board members of Journal of Women's Health, Issues & Care or relevant experts from other universities or institutes.
 Minimum two independent reviewer’s approval followed by editor approval is required for the acceptance of any citable manuscript.
 Authors may submit manuscripts and track their progress through the editorial system.
 Reviewers can download manuscripts and submit their opinions to the editor whereas the editors can manage the whole submission/review/revise/publish process via editorial manager.

 Submit manuscript at http://editorialmanager.com/scitechnol/ or send as an e-mail attachment to the Editorial Office at firstname.lastname@example.org or email@example.com or firstname.lastname@example.org

 Journal of Women's Health, Issues & Care is organizing & supporting 2nd International Conference on Gynecology & Obstetrics, November 16-18, 2015 San Antonio, USA.